AriZoneVibes/AriZoneVibes/ToS.md

 - I have the final say in what the image costs.
 I will not negotiate.

 ## Requests Restrictions and Recommendations
+- You must be 18 years or older to commission NSFW images.
 - Feel free to give me creative freedom if you don't have ideas for the commission.
 - I reserve the right to decline any commission for any reason without explanation.
 - I will not accept commissions that are racist, hateful, or intended to insult or harm others.